edsu/diss/quotes.md

 we are that chimerical museum of shifting shapes, that pile of broken mirrors.

-The written word is a lie.
+The written word is a lie. / Johnny Lydon

+"The invention of programmes of government depended upon and demanded an “avalanche of printed numbers”, which rendered the population calculable by turning it into inscriptions that were durable and transportable, that could be accumulated in the offices of officials, that could be added, subtracted, compared, and contrasted." [@Rose:1999 pp5-6]